-Medical malpractice is defined by Florida law as any legal action for the purpose of obtaining damages for death or personal injury caused by the negligence of a healthcare provider.
+Medical malpractice is defined by Ley de Florida as any legal action for the purpose of obtaining damages for death or personal injury caused by the negligence of a healthcare provider.
 The statute of limitations for filing a medical malpractice lawsuit in Florida is typically two years from the date of the incident or discovery of the injury.

 Understanding germinal matrix hemorrhage, its risk factors, diagnosis, complications, and legal implications is crucial for healthcare providers, parents, and caregivers of preterm infants.
 By being well-informed about GMH, we can help ensure that these vulnerable infants receive the best possible care and support to minimize the risk of severe complications and long-term effects.
 Education, prevention, and management strategies are key to making a difference in the lives of these infants and their families.